 The non-pneumonic form (Pontiac disease) is an acute, self-limiting influenza-like illness usually lasting 2–5 days.
 The incubation period is from a few and up to 48 hours.
 The main symptoms are fever, chills, headache, malaise and muscle pain (myalgia).
 No deaths are associated with this type of infection.

-Legionnaires’ disease has an incubation period of 2 to 10 days (but up to 16 days has been recorded in some recent well-documented outbreaks).
+Legionnaires’ disease, the pneumonic form, has an incubation period of 2 to 10 days (but up to 16 days has been recorded in some outbreaks).
 Initially, symptoms are fever, loss of appetite, headache, malaise and lethargy.
 Some patients may also have muscle pain, diarrhoea and confusion.
 There is also usually an initial mild cough, but as many as 50% of patients can present phlegm.
 Blood-streaked phlegm or hemoptysis occurs in about one-third of the patients.
 The severity of disease ranges from a mild cough to a rapidly fatal pneumonia.
 Death occurs through progressive pneumonia with respiratory failure and/or shock and multi-organ failure.

 Legionnaires’ disease is often categorized as being community, travel or hospital acquired based on the type of exposure.